ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 Results Interpretation
 ----------------------------------------
 As first step of interpreting results, we will inspect the Rugplot.
-The Rugplot visualises the progression of crops and fallows that occupy our field.
+The Rugplot visualises the progression of crops and fallows that occupy the simulated field.
 Specifically, the bar on the left-hand side shows the field occupancy from the start of the simulation (top) towards the end (bottom).
 We can see that the simulation starts out with the state *"Fallow_postMB"*, as we had specified.
 We then see that the field occupancy changes sequentially as Sorghum-Fallow-Mungbean-Fallow.
-In this way, we can confirm that the simulation is progressing with the intended crop sequence and that there is no error that we have to correct.
+This allows us to confirm that the simulation is progressing according to the intended crop sequence and that no errors require correction.
-Another major takeaway that we can derive from the Rugplot is that fallows are of varying length.
+Another key insight from the Rugplot is that fallow periods vary in length.
-This means, that our sowing rule in various summer seasons are not met and no crop is sown.
+This means, that the specified sowing condition is not met in various summer seasons and no crop is sown.

 .. figure:: _static/APSIMscreenshot_CropRotationRugplot.png
    :alt: CropRotationRugplot